Jingzhan-Lu/GWAS-Control-Selection/README.md

 eQQ plots (e.g., distribution of covariates before/after matching)

 📄 Citation
-If you use this code, please cite our article (upon acceptance):
+If you use this code, please cite our article:
 Lu et al. (2025).
 Impact of control selection strategies on GWAS results: a study of prostate cancer in the UK Biobank.
 Briefings in Bioinformatics Journal, 2025.

 📬 Contact